 This makes it far more cost-effective (cost are amortised across all customers), as well as being quick to deploy and constantly being updated (one update and everyone using the platform benefits).
 The key thing here is that the platform is shared (multi-tenant).

 Increasing Public Transit Ridership

-From mobile to Account-Based Fare Payments, to enabling Mobility as a Service for public transport, Fare Payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
-We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.
+From mobile to Account-Based Ticketing, to enabling Mobility as a Service for public transport, multi-agency fare payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
+We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies and operators attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.